NethServer/dev/developer-manual/development_process.rst

 The use of draft pull requests is recommended to share an on-going development.
 Draft pull requests can be used to test possible implementations of features that do not have an issue yet.
-A draft pull request should always have an assignee.
+If the draft pull request does not reference an issue it must have an assignee.

 RPM Version numbering rules
 ===========================